Side by Side

 Submissions must be accompanied by a scanned copy of a signed Declaration Form for each student appearing in the videos.
 The declaration forms can also be uploaded to the submission page.

-All competition submissions are bound by the MLTAWA competition Terms and Conditions.
+All competition submissions are bound by the Languages in the Mainstream competition Terms and Conditions.

 Key Dates

-15 September 2023 Side by Side Competition submissions due
+22 September Side by Side competition submissions due.

-9 October 2023 Winners notified and invited to attend a MLTAWA event
+2 October Winners and their schools (teachers/principals) notified and invited to attend a prize giving event in Term 4.

 Declaration Form